pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 ## Best Practices: What to do when writing documentation for pretix

-What follows is an incomplete list of Best Practices, that is, things you **should** do when contributing to this documentation.
+What follows is an incomplete list of best practices, that is, things you **should** do when contributing to this documentation.

 ### Read the documentation